stepanhruda/STPTransitions/README.md

 ### Reverse transitions

-When pushing or presenting a view controller, you can specify which transition should happen when doing the respective returning operation (i.e. pop or dismiss).
-Simply assign the transition object to `reverseTransition`.
+When pushing or presenting a view controller, you can specify which transition should happen when the returning (i.e. pop or dismiss) operation takes place.
+To do that, simply assign the transition object to be used to `reverseTransition`.

 This greatly helps decoupling, because the pushed/presented controller doesn't have to know anything about how it's being shown.